KatePang13/Paper-Read/SystemDesign/Designing a URL Shortening service like TinyURL.md

 One thing to note here is that since there will be a lot of duplicate requests (of the same URL), therefore, our actual memory usage will be less than 170GB.

-**High level estimates:** Assuming 500 million new URLs per month and 100:1 read:write ratio, following is the summary of the high level estimates for our service:
+**顶层评估:** Assuming 500 million new URLs per month and 100:1 read:write ratio, following is the summary of the high level estimates for our service:

 | New URLs            | 200/s   |
 | ------------------- | ------- |